This is the second story in my Irregulars universe. The first story, which introduces the universe, is Irregular Investigation,

 Maybe because you’re involved with the Irregulars again?
 Delph suggested.
 I mentally shrugged my shoulders.
 I really didn’t want to examine it.
 I just wanted to forget the dream and get on with the mission.
 Delph, sensing my mood, let the matter drop.

-We’re in Atlanta, Delph reported.
+We’re outside Atlanta, Delph reported.
 I’ve hidden the van from Liberation’s security.
 We should be able to get to the camp without issue.

 Is there anyway to check to see if our base is operational?
 I asked.